bjornaa/ladim1/examples/nested/README.rst

 Four simulations are possible::

-git status  ladim original.yaml    # The full original standard example grid ladim fine.yaml        # Fine grid only ladim coarse.yaml      # Coarse grid only ladim nested.yaml      # Nesting the fine grid into the coarse
+  ladim original.yaml    # The full original standard example grid ladim fine.yaml        # Fine grid only ladim coarse.yaml      # Coarse grid only ladim nested.yaml      # Nesting the fine grid into the coarse